 Healthy calves start with healthy cows.
 At this stage of the cow’s life, it is important that she is receiving a nutrient rich diet with the appropriate amount of protein.
 By working with your BioZyme® Area Sales Manager or one of our nutritionists we can assist with forage testing and ration balancing to get your cows on the right track.

-We also like to give a does of Vita Charge® paste or a Vita Charge bolus at birth and again at tagging to help them deal with stress.
+We also like to give a does of Vita Charge® Gel at birth and again at tagging to help them deal with stress.
 Vita Charge will give the calf a boost of B-vitamins to encourage intake.
 Vita Charge also contains Amaferm®, a prebiotic that multiply the good bacteria in the calf’s stomach.
 At this point in the calf’s life, it doesn’t make sense to give a probiotic as the calf is a functional monogastric, and therefore, probiotics won’t help the rumen.

 As calves begin to mature, putting a Vita Charge Stress Tub in an area where the cows can’t get to it, such as a calf hutch or bedded shed, can provide additional health benefits.
 In addition to vitamins, minerals and Amaferm, the Vita Charge Stress Tub contains MOS that can greatly help with scours issues and promote overall health.

 It is best to contact your local veterinarian about vaccinations.
 Depending on your part of the country, recommended vaccinations can vary greatly.
 Your veterinarian will be able to give you the best advice.